Juniper/contrail/README.md

   server      Start API Server

 Flags:
-  -c, --config string   Configuraion File
+  -c, --config string   Configuration File
   -h, --help            help for contrail

 Use "contrail [command] --help" for more information about a command.